discopop-project/discopop/docs/Setup.md

 If you have installed LLVM <b>using the package manager</b>, specifying this variable should not be necessary.
 In this case, please just use:

 	cmake ..

+Note: In case you want to use a specific Version of LLVM, it is possible to specify the `-DUSE_LLVM_VERSION=<version>` flag.

 Once the configuration process is successfully finished, compile the DiscoPoP libraries using `make`.
 All created shared objects will be stored in the build directory and can be found inside a folder named `libi/`.